MAvis-DTU/.github/profile/README.md

-## Who are we?
+## Who are we? 🙋‍♀️
 This organisation contains code developed in relation to work done by Thomas Bolander Ph.D., professor at The Technical University of Denmark (Research, Education and Outsourcing).

 **ADD DIAGRAM HERE**

-The repository has code related to the following projects:
+The repository has code related to the following topics,
 - Course material for 02182 Symbolic Artificial Intelligence
 - Outsourced work with robot demonstrations (cloudspeech) for presentations
 - Demonstration for DTU research evaluation 2023.